 Many beginners will find a quiet place to say their mantra out loud since the audio helps you focus and remove inner thoughts.
 As you progress and become accustomed to Japa, you can whisper or say your mantra in your head.

 How to Use the Sacred Mala Beads?

 Wearing mala beads during Japa is part of the ancient practice.
 These Japa malas are usually blessed by your guru and given to you before use.

-They can be made of organic materials like seeds, wood, or stone.
+They can be made of organic materials like seeds, wood, stone, or even bone beads.
 Most malas have 108 beads on them including a larger guru bead in the center with a marker like a tassel.

 During meditation, mala prayer beads should be kept at heart level to avoid touching the ground.
 You will use your middle finger to hold the beads as you move from bead to bead with your thumb after each repetition.

 A full mantra includes once around the mala and can be repeated up to 10 times.

 Malas are sacred and should be kept in a clean cloth or bag out of sight when not in use.
 Others should not use or touch them.

 By wearing a mala and practicing Japa, meditation can be much easier.
 Focusing on the words and movement through the mala can place the mind in a state of relaxation.